 The majority of oil shale resources of commercial interest are located in a series of narrow and deep extensional-basins near Gladstone and Mackay, and further north near Prosperpine in central Queensland (Qld).
-These are thick Cenozoic lacustrine (lake-formed) deposits that are relatively easy to mine and process compared to carbonate-rich oil shales (marls) elsewhere in the world.
+These are thick Cenozoic lacustrine (lake-formed) deposits which are relatively easy to mine and process compared to carbonate-rich oil shales (marls) elsewhere in the world.
 The Permian Galilee and Bowen Basins in Qld contain oil shale associated with coal measures.
-Oil shales occur in the Cretaceous Toolebuc Formation of the Eromanga Basin in northwest Qld.
-Oil shale deposits of varying quality are located in the Sydney Basin, New South Wales (NSW), at the Latrobe tasmanite deposit in northern Tasmania (Tas), at Eyre Peninsular in South Australia (SA) and within an oil shale-heavy mineral sand deposit in southern Western Australia (WA).
+Oil shales also occur in part of the Cretaceous Toolebuc Formation of the Eromanga Basin in northwest Qld.
+Oil shale deposits of varying quality are located in the Sydney Basin, New South Wales, at the Latrobe tasmanite deposit in northern Tasmania (Tas), at Eyre Peninsular in South Australia (SA) and within an oil shale-heavy mineral sand deposit in southern Western Australia.

 There was no oil extracted from oil shale in Australia between 2004 and September 2011.
-From 2000 to 2004, the previous demonstration processing plant at the Stuart deposit (Qld) produced more than 1.5 million barrels of oil using a horizontal rotating kiln process (Alberta Taciuk Process).
+From 2000 to 2004, a demonstration processing plant at the Stuart deposit near Gladstone in central Qld produced more than 1.5 million barrels of oil using a horizontal rotating kiln process (Alberta Taciuk Process).
 The facility has been dismantled and the site remediated.